andrewdpoh/Bamboo_Docs/docs/User_Guide/commands/command_guide.md

 - A popup will appear to select configurations.
 The options you have depend on the exploits available and the settings on them.
 - First you choose an exploit from the Teamserver’s database
 - The next choice is the evasion technique, if injection is an option for the exploit.
 The choices are:
-    - Drop-to-Disk – drop exploit to disk and run it.
-Provides no evasion
+    1. Drop-to-Disk – drop exploit to disk and run it (i.e. no evasion technique applied)
-    - Process Injection
+    2. Process Injection
-    - Virtual Allocation
+    3. Virtual Allocation
-    - Gadget Injection
+    4. Gadget Injection
 - Choose the Donut shellcode options.
 Default is recommended

 ![run exploits2](../../img/userguide_images/run-exploits2.png)